Snake Plant Brown Tips — Usually Cosmetic, Sometimes a Real Problem

 - 2

-Stop using straight tap water going forward — filtered water, distilled water, or rainwater all avoid adding more fluoride to what's already accumulated in the tip tissue.
+Switch away from straight tap water going forward, using filtered water, distilled water, or collected rainwater instead, since this stops adding further fluoride on top of what's already built up in the tissue.

 - 3

-Flush the soil thoroughly with clean water once every few months to remove any accumulated mineral salts from previous tap water use.
+Flush the soil thoroughly with a generous volume of clean water every few months, letting it run freely through the drainage holes, to clear out accumulated mineral salts left behind by previous tap water use.

 - 4

-If a mineral crust is visible on the soil or pot rim, cut back to a light, infrequent feeding schedule appropriate for this slow grower and flush the pot to clear existing buildup.
+If a visible mineral crust is present on the soil or pot rim, cut back to a lighter, less frequent feeding schedule appropriate for this slow-growing species and flush the pot immediately to clear the existing buildup.

 Prevention

-- Use filtered or rainwater rather than fluoridated tap water
+- Use filtered, distilled, or rainwater rather than fluoridated tap water on an ongoing basis

-- Keep snake plant away from physical hazards — wall edges, door frames
+- Keep the plant away from physical hazards like wall corners, door frames, and high-traffic walkways

-- Feed lightly and infrequently — this slow-growing plant needs far less fertilizer than fast-growing tropicals
+- Feed lightly and infrequently, since this slow-growing species needs meaningfully less fertilizer than fast-growing tropical houseplants

 Quick Summary